 Darlingtonia californica is found in seeps, fens, sphagnum bogs, and stream and pond margins in northern California and southwestern and coastal Oregon.
-It is generally associated with serpentine soil although this is most likely because Darlingtonia can tolerate the otherwise toxic minerals and its potential competitors can not.
+It is generally associated with serpentine soil although this is most likely because Darlingtonia can tolerate the otherwise toxic minerals in the soil and its potential competitors cannot.
 The typical Darlingtonia environment is a slope with cold water flowing through on the surface or just below.
 The plants may also be found on protected dripping cliff faces and semi-aquatically on pond and stream edges.
 The exposure can be from hot lowland south facing to cool highland north facing.
 The plants enjoy full sun but are quite commonly found in partial and even dense shade.

 Jeff Dallas of Sarracenia Northwest has an excellent video about Darlingtonia in the wild called Serpent of the Siskiyous.
 In the video Jeff visits the famous but atypical Darlingtonia Wayside on the Oregon coast and a more typical complex seep/stream/fen location in Josephine County, Oregon.
 He compares the physical attributes of each site and how that would relate to growing Darlingtonia.
 He measured quite warm soil temperatures and high pH at the Josephine County site.

 The Seed Bank has offered coastal Oregon seeds but usually the seeds are from plants of unspecified locations or known non-coastal locations.
 Gasquet, California, is near the coast but not considered coastal in climate.
 The Darlingtonia populations around Gasquet show much more form, color, and size diversity than populations in other parts of California.
 Populations at moderate elevation inland sites like many in Josephine County may be more tolerant of heat.